-The Caliphate City of Medina Azahara was declared a UNESCO World Heritage Site on 1 July 2018 and this archaeological site corresponds to a newly founded city built in the mid-10th century as the seat of the Caliphate of Cordoba by the western Umayyad dynasty.
-Subsequently, the city was destroyed after a short period of life and was hidden until its recovery at the beginning of the 20th century.
+The Caliphate City was declared a UNESCO World Heritage Site on 1 July 2018.
+This archaeological site corresponds to a newly founded city built in the mid-10th century as the seat of the Caliphate of Córdoba by the western Umayyad dynasty.
+Subsequently, the city was destroyed after a short period of life and remained hidden until its recovery at the beginning of the 20th century.

-Medina Azahara has a complete urban complex with buildings, decoration and everyday objects, giving you an incredible insight into the material culture of a civilization that disappeared in its prime.
-It should be noted that it is the only preserved site of such a city in Europe.
+It has a complete urban complex, with buildings, decoration and everyday objects, which provides an incredible insight into the material culture of a civilisation that has disappeared.
+It should be noted that it is the only preserved site of its kind in Europe.

-Its history begins with Abderraman III, and his decision to found a city on the outskirts of Cordoba, between 936 and 976.
-This city was to bring together the administrative and residential tasks of the Caliphate of Cordoba, and taking advantage of its orography, this city was designed from the existing heights, where the upper terrace was occupied by the private and residential function of the royal family, as well as the governmental function.
+Its history begins with Abderraman III, and his decision to found a city outside Córdoba, between 936 and 976.
+This city united the administrative and residential tasks of the Caliphate of Córdoba.
+Taking advantage of its orography, it was designed on the basis of the existing heights.
+Where the upper terrace was occupied by the private and residential function of the royal family, as well as the governmental function.

-UNESCO declared Medina Azahara a World Heritage Site because it builds a unique example of Umayyad architecture, art and culture in the West.
-World Heritage Sites are a legacy of monuments and sites of great natural and cultural wealth that belong to the whole world.
+It is because it is a unique example of Umayyad architecture, art and culture in the West.
+In addition, World Heritage Sites are a legacy of monuments and sites of great natural and cultural wealth that belong to the whole world.

-Furthermore, the declaration of Medina Azahara as a World Heritage Site recognizes, in addition to its fantastic details and great architectural qualities, the fact that it was a concept-city that was built practically from scratch with a clear political and religious purpose and with the aim of being an ideological showcase.
+With its declaration, its architectural qualities are recognised.
+The fact that it was a concept-city built practically from scratch with a political and religious purpose, an ideological showcase.

-This UNESCO distinction is very important as it has been proven that when a site receives it, between three and six months later there is a significant increase in the number of visitors, which Medina Azahara has been prepared for in terms of tourism.
+This distinction is very important, as between three and six months later there is a significant increase in the number of visits.

-As we have previously commented, the Caliphate City of Medina Azahara was declared a UNESCO World Heritage Site on 1 July 2018, being technically the most solid candidacy as pointed out at the time by Alberto Montejo, archaeologist and historical heritage researcher.
-It is the most recent date of the four World Heritage Sites that Cordoba has, but not for that reason the least important.
+As we have previously mentioned, the Caliphate city was declared a UNESCO World Heritage Site on 1 July 2018, being the most solid candidacy according to Alberto Montejo, archaeologist and historical heritage researcher.

-When it was asked to be declared, the candidacy of Medina Azahara had great public support, especially in recent weeks through the Twitter hashtag #EstoyConMedina.
-In the end, Medina Azahara has been and is very much loved in the city of Córdoba.
-Its citizens know how important this archaeological site is.
+When the candidacy was declared, it had great public support.
+Medina Azahara is very much loved in the city of Cordoba and the citizens know how important this archaeological site is.